johnhayn-es/johnhayn-es/_posts/2020-05-01--moar-guitars.md

 ---
 layout: post
-title: How I built Moar Guitars
+title: Building Moar Guitars
-image: wayfair-bigsby-held.jpg
+description: How to tune a website
+published: true
-categories: [Design]
+categories: [Design, Jekyll]
 ---

 ### TL;DR
 This is probably the most challenging website build of my career thus far.
-You can view the live results on the [Moar Guitars website](http://www.moarguitars.com).

 On this project, I had the pleasure of:
 * Furthering my understanding of Liquid syntax